kefuhe/ECAT/README.md

 If you use this package in your research, please cite it as follows:

 Kefeng He, Guangyu Xu, Longxiang Sun, Caijun Xu, Yangmao, Wen.
-(2024).
-ECAT: Advanced Nonlinear Inversion for Complex Fault Systems (Version 1.1.5).
-Zenodo. http://doi.org/10.5281/zenodo.13730102
+(2025).
+ECAT: Integrated Nonlinear and Linear Inversion for Complex Fault Systems and Slip Distribution (Version 1.5.0).
+Zenodo. http://doi.org/10.5281/zenodo.13730101.

 ## Postseismic （Pending)